 Much of the information surrounding the relationship came, unwittingly and somewhat ironically, from the Harris U.S. Senate campaign, where Jordan worked as the congresswoman's personal travel aide not long after his release from jail in February.

-It was while he was employed in that capacity that another traveler on the Harris campaign, Dee Dee Hall, befriended him. that I obtained over the weekend, Hall swears that Jordan confided to her that he had an ongoing romantic relationship with Crist.
+It was while he was employed in that capacity that another traveler on the Harris campaign, Dee Dee Hall, befriended him.
+In a videotaped statement that I obtained over the weekend, Hall swears that Jordan confided to her that he had an ongoing romantic relationship with Crist.

 On the tape, Hall sits in a sharply collared blue blouse and talks about a Fourth of July outing with Harris on the wealthy island enclave of John's Island near Vero Beach.

 Hall's attendance at the private party was a perk of traveling with her boyfriend, Jay Vass, who was the pilot for Harris' U.S. Senate campaign at the time.

 As the evening wore on, Hall says that she began talking with Jordan, whom she had already befriended on the campaign trail, about romantic relationships.
 She says she wanted to set up Jordan, whom she knew to be gay, with a friend.

 "He said that he was involved with Charlie," she says on the tape after she was sworn in by a court reporter.
 "I was like, 'OK.'
 He just stated his first name.
 He said, 'Maybe you've heard of him.'
 He said Charlie Crist."